-This Proxy Statement is furnished in connection with the solicitation by the Board of Directors (the "Board") of Hasbro, Inc. (the "Company") of Proxies to be used at the Annual Meeting of Shareholders of the Company, to be held at 10:00 A.M. on May 14, 1997, at the offices of the Company, 1027 Newport Avenue, Pawtucket, Rhode Island, and at any adjournments thereof.
+This Proxy Statement is furnished in connection with the solicitation by the Board of Directors (the "Board") of Hasbro, Inc. (the "Company") of Proxies to be used at the Annual Meeting of Shareholders of the Company, to be held at 10:00 A.M. on May 13, 1998, at the 200 Fifth Avenue Club, 200 Fifth Avenue, New York, New York, and at any adjournments thereof.
 If Proxies in the accompanying form are properly completed and returned, the shares of the Company's common stock, par value \$.50 per share (the "Common Stock"), represented thereby will be voted as instructed on the Proxy.
-If no instructions are given, such shares will be voted for the election of the five persons nominated below and in favor of the ratification of the selection of KPMG Peat Marwick LLP as independent certified public accountants for the Company for the fiscal year ending December 28, 1997.
+If no instructions are given, such shares will be voted for the election of the five persons nominated below.